mmolash/basic-mern/README.md

 module.exports = mongoose.model("Data", DataSchema)
 ```

-All we've done is define a data schema that has an id which is a number and
+All we've done is define a data schema that has a message, which is a string.
+Also note every mongoDB document by default has a field called `_id`, which
-a message, which is a string.
+is a unique identifier.
 We then export that schema so that we can
 import it in `server.js` with the line `const Data = require(./data)`.

 Now, we'll create `credentials.js`.
 This file will hold the connection link